Under the direction of Kumu Hula Mapuana Samonte,

 Explanation: People respond better to gentle words than to scoldings.

-In addition to the public performances listed below, our Halau is also available for weddings, conventions, and other private events.
-Inquire about special occasion performances.
+Halau Hula Malani O Kapehe is available for weddings, conventions, and other special events.
+Inquire about special occasion performances here.

 Kumu Hula Mapuana Samonte was born and raised in Lahaina, Maui, Hawaii.
 She was formally trained by Kumu Hula Emma Farden-Sharpe of Lahaina, Maui from the tender age of 3.